Submit a news tip

 Here’s the full FAQ:

-Nintendo Switch Online will have its proper launch in September.
+Nintendo Switch Online will kick off in the latter half of September.

 Source